Which city is cheaper, Dallas or New Orleans?

 New Orleans receives a lot of rain in the summer.
 New Orleans usually gets more rain in July than Dallas.
 New Orleans gets 5.9 inches (149 mm) of rain, while Dallas receives 2.4 inches (60 mm) of rain this time of the year.

 Both Dallas and New Orleans are popular destinations to visit in the autumn with plenty of activities.
-Most visitors come to New Orleans for the shopping scene and the music scene during these months.
+Most visitors come to New Orleans for the city's sights and attractions, the shopping scene, and the music scene during these months.
+Also, the autumn months attract visitors to Dallas because of the city's sights and attractions and the shopping scene.

 In October, New Orleans is generally around the same temperature as Dallas.
-Temperatures in New Orleans average around 69°F (21°C), and Dallas stays around 69°F (21°C).
+Daily temperatures in New Orleans average around 69°F (21°C), and Dallas fluctuates around 69°F (21°C).

 It's quite sunny in Dallas.
 The sun comes out a lot this time of the year in New Orleans.
 New Orleans usually receives more sunshine than Dallas during autumn.
 New Orleans gets 240 hours of sunny skies, while Dallas receives 222 hours of full sun in the autumn.